Does Your Tattoo Shop Need Tattoo Business Insurance?

 “I carry coverage just in case.
 Despite being careful and taking all safety precautions, you never know.
 Something can go wrong,” says Max Fine, a tattoo artist in the Chicago area.

 On the flip side, South Carolina tattoo artist Teri Yaki says she doesn’t have liability coverage.
 And neither does anyone she knows who does tattooing.

 Phillips says that if a tattoo artist is insured, infections are covered under the policy’s professional liability section.
 “Inker’s remorse,” on the other hand, might not be covered.
 “Some insurance policies won’t cover a claim if you decide you don’t like the color of your tattoo or you regret getting it,” Phillips says.
 “It may only cover claims where the artist injures the client.”

-Inking a deal for coverage
+Inking Out a Deal for Tattoo Insurance

-Just like people who are considered "high risk" and have trouble getting auto, health or life insurance, tattoo artists and shop owners also may have trouble obtaining coverage.
-That's because their trade is so risky.
-"Mainstream carriers like State Farm won't touch these folks," Phillips says.
+Just like people who are considered “high risk” and have trouble getting auto, health or life insurance, tattoo artists and shop owners also may have trouble obtaining business coverage.
+That’s because their trade is so risky.
+“Mainstream carriers like State Farm won’t touch these folks,” Phillips says.